Skip to content

 • Potential agricultural intensification, leading to loss of traditional field boundaries, archaeological features and old orchards and a change to existing landscape pattern.

-• Construction of new, large-scale agricultural buildings, which can be out of scale with existing traditional, smaller-scale buildings.
+• Construction of new, large-scale agricultural buildings, which can be out of scale with existing traditional, smaller-scale buildings and industrial-style slurry tanks that are potentially not in scale and character of traditional farmsteads.

-• Conversion of traditional agricultural buildings and attached land for domestic and leisure use, which can lead to unsympathetic boundary and surfacing treatments.
+• Conversion of traditional agricultural buildings and attached land for domestic and leisure use, which can lead to unsympathetic boundary and surfacing treatments and erosion of rural character.

-• Pressure for new masts, turbines and pylons, potentially highly visible on prominent hillsides.
+• Pressure for new masts, wind turbines and pylons, potentially highly visible on prominent hillsides.

 Strategy